DEMOLITION DERBY

 If you don’t have a cage, then door plate/door skin is Mandatory!!

-No down legs or kickers of any kind.
+No kickers of any kind.

 Side bars can’t exceed the dash bar, 60” max door bar length, rear bar 6” max behind driver’s seat, and must be a minimum of 6" above the factory body mount height.
 Dash bars must be 5” from the firewall and all bars must be 5” off the transmission tunnel.